Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreSoroptimist House Of Hope Inc is a methadone clinic in Banning, CA. It is located in Riverside County at 628 South 8th Street, 92220 zip.
+Learn MoreSoroptimist House Of Hope Inc is a methadone addiction treatment center in Banning, California.
+It is located in Riverside County at 628 South 8th Street, 92220 zip.

 Learn MoreTreatment at a suboxone clinic in Banning is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.